 2. capital gain or loss subject to the short-term or long-term capital gains rates.

-Incentive stock options are reported on Form 1040 in three possible ways depending on the type of disposition.
+Incentive stock options are reported on Form 1040 in three possible ways:

 - identity of the company that transferred stock under an incentive stock option plan,